A card’s sign-up bonus, cashing in rewards can save you on wedding travel and gifts

 If you’ve received an invitation to a wedding in a faraway city, it may be time to apply for a rewards card.
 A big sign-up bonus of points could help pay for your flights or your hotel stay.

-The Chase Sapphire Reserve card, for example, one of our Best Rewards Cards for Spring 2017, is currently offering a 50,000-point sign-up bonus.
+The Chase Sapphire Reserve card, for example, one of our Best Rewards Cards, is currently offering a 50,000-point sign-up bonus.
 The card has a $450 annual fee, but cardholders get a $300 travel credit, a $100 credit for TSA Precheck, and access to most airport lounges.
 Plus, users earn triple rewards points on dining and travel expenses, which can come in handy when attending bachelor parties and showers.

 That’s the card of choice for Howie See, 35, an independent IT consultant in Los Angeles who has been to more than 100 weddings.